Fed probes early release of minutes, appears accidental

 The minutes of the previous two meetings had an even bigger impact.
 Minutes released in late February led to the biggest drop in U.S. stocks in three months, while minutes in January sparked a selloff in the Treasury market that drove benchmark yields to their highest level since May 2012.

-Premature disclosures of sensitive U.S. government data is unusual but not unprecedented.
-Last August, the U.S. Labour Department accidentally posted weekly jobless claims data to its website the afternoon before the report was due to be released.
+Premature disclosures of sensitive government data is unusual but not unprecedented.
+Last August, the Labor Department accidentally posted weekly jobless claims data to its website the afternoon before the report was due to be released.

 Lawyers and former federal prosecutors said that any insider trading case based on the early release of the minutes would hinge on whether the recipient of the information specifically knew the details were provided on a confidential basis.